-Kate Wallace discovered permaculture after eight years of working on different farms around Maine.
+Kate Wallace is the Programs Director at the Resilience Hub.
+She discovered permaculture after eight years of working on different farms around Maine.
 She took her first PDC with the Resilience Hub in 2013, followed by an Applied Design Course with David Homa in 2014 and an Advanced PDC with Lisa Fernandes and Jesse Labbe-Watson in 2016.
 Since then she has designed and installed projects for clients both independently and through the Resilience Hub.
 In 2016, she co-facilitated Cooperative Design Lab, a hands-on leadership development program based on permaculture design process, ethics, and principles.
 This past October she completed the Women’s Permaculture Teacher Training with Pandora Thomas and Lisa DiPiano.
 She believes in the synergistic wisdom of groups and the importance of collaborative learning.
 In addition to permaculture design, Kate has a small herbal medicine business called Brown Bag Herbals and is a gardener, musician, and fermentationist.
 She works seasonally at Fedco Trees, a worker co-op specializing in cold hardy trees and perennials, and runs the Maine Fiddle Camp Kitchen, an explosion of local food and traditional music in Montville.

-Lisa Fernandes is the founder and Board President of The Resilience Hub in Portland Maine where she guided more than 50 client design projects and over 70 educational events every year.
+Lisa Fernandes is the founder of The Resilience Hub in Portland Maine where she guided more than 50 client design projects and over 70 educational events every year.
 She currently serves as the Communication Director for the Food Solutions New England project based at the UNH Sustainability Institute in Durham, New Hampshire.